Teaching

 MENTORSHIP APPROACH

-I maintain a multidisciplinary teaching practice, designing original courses that bridge my research interests with general historical and societal questions.
-I have designed and taught a variety of courses, most recently on the history of the Internet.
+I maintain a multidisciplinary teaching practice, introducing students to historical, cultural, and societal questions and using recent research to foster inquiry and critical analysis.
+I have developed and taught a wide range of courses, most recently on the history of the Internet.

-Alongside more than ten years of university teaching, I hold a Master’s degree in secondary education and have experience managing integrative classrooms.
-This dual background supports my commitment to structured curriculum design and to engaging students with diverse learning needs.
-I’m a strong proponent of student-centered, project-based seminars.
+Alongside more than ten years of university teaching, I hold a Master’s degree in secondary education and have three years of experience in integrative classrooms.
+This dual background informs my commitment to structured curriculum design that engages students with diverse learning needs.
+I emphasize student-centered, project-based seminars.

 POSTGRADUATE DEVELOPMENT

-I focus on equipping emerging scholars with practical tools.
-In 2022, I led a master’s seminar on academic writing that culminated in four students publishing their first articles in entropie.
-In 2025, I collaborated with Climério Silva Neto to create a series of free workshops (watch the resulting podcasts here).
-Due to the success of the first iteration, a second series is planned for 2026—more information soon!
+Equipping emerging scholars with practical tools is a key priority of mine.
+In 2022, a master’s seminar on academic writing resulted in four students publishing their first articles in entropie.
+In 2025, a collaboration with Climério Silva Neto produced a series of free workshops (watch the resulting podcasts here).
+Due to the success of the first iteration, a second workshop series is planned for 2026—more details now [here]!

 I’m also a founding member of a Working Group on Data Sharing.
 We host online events a few times a year to bring together scholars from different fields and countries to discuss their work-in-progress.
 Please get in touch if you are interested in joining us.